Amphetamine/ dextroamphetamine extended-release capsulesPronunciation

-Store amphetamine/dextroamphetamine extended-release capsules at 77 degrees F (25 degrees C).
-Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
+Store amphetamine/dextroamphetamine extended-release capsules at room temperature, between 59 and 86 degrees F (15 and 30 degrees C).
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep amphetamine/dextroamphetamine extended-release capsules out of the reach of children and away from pets.

 - If you have any questions about amphetamine/dextroamphetamine extended-release capsules, please talk with your doctor, pharmacist, or other health care provider.

 - Amphetamine/dextroamphetamine extended-release capsules are to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.